Structural Full-Face Thread Lifting

 Skeletal Support, Not Volume Stacking

 A youthful face is sculpted by the bone framework — cheekbones, maxilla, mandible.
-Thread lifting reconstructs that scaffold with PDO absorbable threads, restoring tissue position rather than simply adding volume.
+Thread lifting reconstructs that scaffold with PDO (Polydioxanone) absorbable threads, restoring tissue position rather than simply adding volume.

-Zero Vascular Embolism Risk
+Very Low Vascular Embolism Risk

 No Pillow Face